HELLO AND WELCOME TO OUR EARLY YEARS FOUNDATION STAGE!

 Having help and support for children is so important.
 We hope that some of these sites will help provide you with some ideas and guidance for your little ones!

-This sites will hopefully provide you with advice on specific areas of concern
+The following sites can offer advice on specific areas of concern:

 If your child has had to miss school or if you would like some extra ideas about what to do when at home, please use our homework grids that are linked to the curriculum to provide you with some activities

 THIS IS A VERY EASY RECIPE FOR PLAY DOUGH.
 IF YOU DON'T HAVE FOOD COLOURING YOU CAN STILL MAKE THE DOUGH!

 This super-easy playdough recipe is the perfect way to spend a rainy afternoon inside.
 It’s quick enough to hold a young child’s attention and you only need a few storecupboard ingredients.
 Little hands can play with the results straightaway, so there’s immediate gratification for all involved!

 You will need

 1. Mix the flour and salt in a large bowl.
 In a separate bowl mix together the water, a few drops of food colouring and the oil.

 2. Pour the coloured water into the flour mix and bring together with a spoon.